rstojnic/lazydata/README.md

 ```

-Next, commit both `my_script.py` and `freezer.yml` into git and push to remove.
-You can add you data file, or the whole `data/` directory to `.gitignore`.
+Now you can commit and push your  `my_script.py` and `freezer.yml` files as you normally would.

 To upload the data files use: